Overview

 Opportunistic Strategy - BTAM’s Opportunistic Strategy is designed to take advantage of inefficiencies in

-Banyan Tree strategies and trading may be more short-term in nature.
-The sources of these inefficiencies
+Tree strategies and trading may be more short-term in nature.
+The sources of these inefficiencies may

-may include, but are not limited to, issues within the global or domestic economies, general market
+include, but are not limited to, issues within the global or domestic economies, general market disruptions

-rates, we may recommend selling short select fixed income securities to those clients for whom we
+we may recommend selling short select fixed income securities to those clients for whom we believe such

-objective is to seek both a high level of income and preservation of capital while striving to maintain low
+is to seek both a high level of income and preservation of capital while striving to maintain low volatility.
+The

-be unconstrained with regard to its allocations in different credit sectors in order to achieve the stated
+regard to its allocations in different credit sectors in order to achieve the stated objective, however, BTAM

 4